philadams-zz/philadams.net/src/quotes.md

 > Life is either daring adventure or nothing at all. _Helen Keller_

 -
+> What's in store for me in the direction I don't take? _Jack Kerouac_

+-
 > When my information changes, I change my opinion.
 What do you do, Sir?
 > _John Maynard Keynes_